Bridging Loans in Scotland

 The BRRR Strategy:

-Landlords and developers use bridging to fund the initial purchase and refurbishment for Buy Refurbish Refinance Rent projects before refinancing with a buy-to-let mortgage.
+Landlords and developers use bridging to fund the initial purchase and refurbishment for Buy, Refurbish, Refinance, Rent projects before refinancing with a buy-to-let mortgage.

 Land Purchase: